Gag Law (Puerto Rico): Examples of suppression

 Francisco Matos Paoli, Olga Viscal Garriga, Isabel Rosado and Vidal Santiago Díaz were four supporters of independence who were suppressed during the crackdown.

 Francisco Matos Paoli, a poet and member of the Nationalist Party, was arrested and imprisoned under the Gag Law.
 For writing four Nationalist speeches and owning a Puerto Rican flag, Paoli was imprisoned for ten years.

 Olga Viscal Garriga was a student leader at the University of Puerto Rico.
 She was known for her skills as an orator and an active political activist.
 She was arrested in 1950 for participating in a demonstration that turned deadly in Old San Juan when U.S. forces opened fire and killed one of the demonstrators.
 Viscal Garriga was held without bail in La Princesa prison.
 During her trial in federal court, she was uncooperative with the U. S. Government prosecution, and refused to recognize the authority of the U.S. over Puerto Rico.
 She was sentenced to eight years for contempt of court (not for the initial charges regarding the demonstration), and released after serving five years.

-Isabel Rosado was a school social worker accused by the US Government of participating in the revolts.
+Isabel Rosado was accused of participating in the revolts.
 Police arrested her at her job.
-The police produced no clear or convincing evidence for any of their charges against her.
 Rosado was convicted at trial and sentenced to fifteen months in jail; she was fired from her job.
-After being released, Rosado was unable to get a job in the public school system, and had to work in a private school.

 Vidal Santiago Díaz was Albizu Campos' barber.
 On October 31, he offered to serve as an intermediary if the government arrested Albizu Campos.
 That afternoon, while waiting alone in his barbershop Salon Boricua for an answer from the attorney general, he saw that his shop was surrounded by 15 police officers and 25 National Guardsmen.
 A gunfight ensued between Santiago Díaz and the police.
 It happened to be transmitted live via radio to the Puerto Rican public in general.
 The battle lasted 3 hours and came to an end after Santiago Díaz received five bullet wounds.
 Although Santiago Díaz had not been involved in the Nationalist revolts, he was sentenced to 17 years of prison after recovering from his wounds.
-He served 2 years before he was set free on a conditioned parole.
+He served two years before he was set free on a conditioned parole.